Logout

 Career Success and Mentoring Panel

-Join PLMA’s Women in Load Flexibility Affinity Group for some early morning networking over breakfast, and an opportunity to hear from two talented colleagues who’ve forged successful load management careers; one from a utility and one from a vendor.
-They’ll share their personal stories as well as the career skills they’ve honed, lessons they’ve learned, and advice they might give.
+Join PLMA’s Women in Load Flexibility Affinity Group for some early morning networking over breakfast, and an opportunity to hear from some talented senior leaders who’ve forged successful load management careers.
+They’ll share their area of expertise and kick off our upcoming Mentoring Program.
 Grab some breakfast and come join the conversation!
+Everyone welcome!

 Janet Zavala